Skip to content(if available)orjump to list(if available)

 Terr_

-Even "I would like one head of lettuce" is a kind of jargon-lite for "I would like one portion of the lettuce plant which is found above-ground as a whole unit in nature."
+For example, "I would like one head of lettuce" is a kind of jargon-lite for "I would like one portion of the fully-grown plant known as lettuce which is found above-ground as a connected unit in nature."
+Which one leads to a "simpler" exchange will depend on your assumptions about the recipient.

 mrtksn